kingjulian24/lake_pend_oreille/README.md

 # lake_pend_oreille

 ### Overview:
-Generate the Mean and Median of the wind speed, barometric and air temperature for a given date range of the [Lake Pend Oreille] dataset.
+[Nodejs] API that exposes the statistical data of the [Lake Pend Oreille] dataset front end app that consumes and visualize the data using [C3].

 ### API